 The role of education is to create better premises in the long-run in the eco-tourism destinations in terms of human resources.

-In this sense, Fundația Noi Orizonturi set up 30 Green IMPACT youth clubs in eco-tourism destinations to provide learning opportunities for responsible entrepreneurship and community participation of youth.
+In the initial stage of program Fundația Noi Orizonturi set up 30 Green IMPACT youth clubs in eco-tourism destinations to provide learning opportunities for responsible entrepreneurship and community participation of youth.

 British Council assessed the local context in the seven eco-tourism destinations in view of developing a program on three directions: Improvement of teaching practice in English classes in schools; access of youth to resources for learning English in rural libraries; and activating English teachers/libraries as promoters of civic and community engagement.